CengizhanYurdakul/Training-with-NeptuneAI-Optuna/README.md

 docker build -t train .
 docker run --runtime=nvidia -it train train.py
 ```
-## Configs
-All training and hyperparameter tuning parameters can be changed from the [trainConfig.yml](src/Options/trainConfig.yml) file.
-Descriptions of all parameters are available in the file.

 ### Secret Variables for NeptuneAI
 After creating account on Neptune.ai, API token is required to connect to the project.
 There are several ways to find your keys.
 Here is the [link](https://docs.neptune.ai/getting-started/installation#authentication-neptune-api-token).
 You need to add your informations to `secrets.ini` like [example](secretsExample.ini).